West Hoathly: Sports

 The team plays its home game at West Hoathly's Recreation Ground, The Pavilion which the team uses as its home area and changing rooms was given to the team in 1925 and since then has undergone many refurbishments the last one being in the 1980s, and now the rooms are in a very bad state with the current set up not passing The FA standard regulations.
 In April 2012 the local parish council agreed to let the team redevelop the pavilion adding in two new rooms on either side creating wet and dry rooms and a spacious area with patio area to help house local clubs/sports and scout groups.
-This work will take place over the summer of 2012 and be undertaken on the majority by members of the parish and team players already in the construction and decorating industry.
+Unfortunately due to holds ups within the final agreements within the council and local residents.
+The work was never undertaken and as of 2026 the clubhouse is still in the same poor condition and maintained by members of the Football Club with the club in danger of folding.

 Landmarks

 Near the village of Sharpthorne there is a Site of Special Scientific Interest known as West Hoathly Pit.
 It is a working clay pit of geological interest with 9 m of visible sedimentary layers.